Approximate translations from Danish through Google Translate

 Thomas Michelsen, Politiken

-Listen!
-You’ve never heard anyone play mouth harp like him here.
-25-year-old oral harpist Mathias Heise breathes new life into Danish jazz.
+Listen up!
+You’ve never heard anyone play the harmonica like this guy.
+25-year-old harmonica player Mathias Heise breathes new life into Danish jazz.

 Finn Frandsen, Heidi Skibsted and Aske Hald Knudstrup, Politiken

 Mathias Heise is an old soul in a young body.
 He has a rare warm and welcoming sound in his mouth harp playing that embraces melancholy, nostalgia and exuberant joy of life at the same time.
 Most of all, the sound contains a scent of bygone times, from when you were a child in the quiet, empty suburban streets of the 70s.
 For example, audible in the song ‘Para Mi Padre’. (…) Mathias Heise gave us musical magic of the highest carat.

 A 25-year-old guy from Rødovre has lifted the harmonica from a children’s toy to new heights with recognition from the Crown Prince couple and the rest of the jazz industry, where Mathias Heise is considered one of the greatest talents at home.